Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Problem description and model formulation

 The solution accuracy is controlled by the wavelet error thresholds for the velocity ($\chi_u$) and volume fraction ($\chi_c$) fields, the tolerance of the Poisson solver ($\epsilon_p$), and the maximum refinement level ($N$).
-Based on the detailed convergence study presented in our previous work \cite{parikThresholdDropFragmentation2025}, we use the following converged parameters for all simulations: 1) Wavelet error for velocity $\chi_u = 10^{-4}$, 2) Wavelet error for volume fraction $\chi_c = 10^{-6}$, and 3) Poisson solver residual $\epsilon_p = 10^{-4}$.
+Based on the detailed convergence study presented in our previous work \citep{parikThresholdDropFragmentation2025}, we use the following converged parameters for all simulations: 1) Wavelet error for velocity $\chi_u = 10^{-4}$, 2) Wavelet error for volume fraction $\chi_c = 10^{-6}$, and 3) Poisson solver residual $\epsilon_p = 10^{-4}$.
 The minimum allowed cell size is set to $1024$ cells per diameter ($N=14$ for $L=16$) for all cases.
 Finally, some energy and dissipation metrics are derived from the simulations and are described in section \ref{sec:discussion}.
 It is essential that we test that these higher order metrics are also converged for the simulation parameters chosen for all the cases in order to ensure their voracity.
 We present this test in appendix \ref{app:convergence}.
+We also employ two additional numerical treatments to ensure stability and accuracy.
+For high density-ratio simulations ($\rho > 500$), the volume fraction field is smoothed by a local vertex-averaging filter prior to curvature estimation, suppressing numerical instabilities associated with the large density jump at the interface.
+We also account for the initial velocity jump that occurs in the drop at the first time-step for an incompressible solver.
+As noted by \cite{marcotteDensityContrastMatters2019}, this is not a numerical artefact but a consequence of the conservation equations: the incompressible solver requires one time-step to establish the dipolar flow around the drop, during which the drop centroid acquires a finite velocity offset proportional to $\rhoo/\rhod$.
+To suppress this transient, the drop-internal velocity is explicitly reset to zero after the first two time-steps, making sure the first two timesteps are sufficiently small to avoid losing any realistic deformation dynamics.